ultros/wpnuker/README.md

 <h1>wpnuker</h1>
-wpnuker is an assortment of tools in continual development that involve the assessment of a Wordpress blog.
+<p>wpnuker is an assortment of tools in continual development that involve the assessment of a Wordpress blog.

 $ python3 wpnuker.py version --url https://cybertutorials.org
 WordPress 5.9.3